CEINMS-RT/ReadTheDocs/docs/source/Compilation [Windows].rst

 * Press ``Generate`` (5)
 * Once generation is complete press ``Open Project`` to open the Visual Studio Project where you can perform the actual compilation

-To resolve any compilation errors arise during this build, please refer to the :ref:`Troubleshooting <Trouble ref>` section.
+To resolve any compilation errors that arise during this build, please refer to the :ref:`Troubleshooting <Trouble ref>` section.